Creating secrets for your builds

 stringData:

-password: <PERSONAL GITLAB ACCESS TOKEN>
+password: <PROJECT ACCESS TOKEN>

 Using the PAT authentication requires only the password key.
 The username should not be set.
 If you set both the username and password keys, the authentication type will be considered as basic, and a basic authentication client will be created using those credentials.
 This client might not work or can be considered as a deprecated login method by some Source Code Management (SCM) providers.